 6 CPAP Alternatives That Will Actually Make Your Life Better

 For many who have been diagnosed with sleep apnea, continuous positive airway pressure (CPAP) is the go-to therapy option.
 For those who feel comfortable using a CPAP machine, the treatment is quite effective.
 Unfortunately, not everyone can tolerate CPAP machines; up to 86% of CPAP patients are non-compliant with treatment.
+For this reason, many patients seek out sleep apnea mask alternatives and other approaches for treatment and management of sleep apnea.

 While CPAP therapy is still the recommended treatment for a vast majority of sleep apnea patients, it’s certainly not the only option.
 The good news is, recent research and technological advances have led to new treatment alternatives.
 Many of these therapies are minimally invasive and offer long-term and even permanent solutions for sleep apnea sufferers.
 If you have been diagnosed with sleep apnea, here are 6 CPAP alternatives that will actually make your life better.